scottstephens/nix-wsl-bootstrap/README.md

 ## Intro

 This project aims to make it easy to get a Nix development environment up and running on Windows 11.
+You run a powershell script, answer four questions (that come with sane defaults if you're not picky) and in a few minutes you'll have a WSL setup ready to clone repos and do Nix builds.

 It does so by
 1. Installing Alpine linux into the Windows Subsystem for Linux 2 (hereafter, WSL)